Harel92/BlackJack-Game/README.md

 7.Dealer will hit until his/her cards total 17 or higher.

-You start the game with 100 chips try to earn as much as you can.
+You start the game with 100 chips try to earn as much as you can!!!

 Winning a round earns twice the bet.